nais/nais.github.io/src/routes/(pages)/blog/posts/nais-console/+page.md

 This example demonstrates how Houdini simplifies GraphQL queries and state management in the frontend.
 By leveraging Svelte’s reactivity and Houdini’s tools, the team can deliver a seamless and responsive user experience.

-This stack enables the team to build features quickly while maintaining a high degree of customization, ensuring that the Console remains a powerful and user-friendly tool for developers.
+This stack enables the Nais team to build features quickly while maintaining a high degree of customization, ensuring that the Console remains a powerful and user-friendly tool for developers.

 ### External Links